Documentation

 Permissions

-Every action the AI wants to perform - editing files, running commands, accessing tools - requires your explicit approval.
+Every action the AI wants to perform — editing files, running commands, accessing tools — requires your explicit approval.
+Requests open as a floating permission panel that doesn't block the main window, so you can keep working while you decide.
 Permissions are visible, adjustable, and never assumed.
-You control whether to grant access per action or per session.
+You control whether to grant access per action ("Allow Once") or per session ("Allow for Session").

 Updates